sysbio-curie/transmorph/README.md

 ## Installation

 **transmorph** can be installed either from source of from the python repository PyPi.
 PyPi version is commonly more stable, but may not contain latest features, while you can find the development version on GitHub.
-Using a python environment is highly recommended (for instance  [pipenv](https://pypi.org/project/pipenv/)) in order to easily handle dependencies and versions.
+Using a python environment is highly recommended (for instance  [pipenv](https://pypi.org/project/pipenv/)) in order to easily handle dependencies and versions. **transmorph** has only be tested for python 3.9.

 ### Notable dependencies (automatically installed via $pip)